 Integrate Directly with NetSuite

 The integration with NetSuite is 2-way.
-Accounts, departments, locations, classifications, and people can all be imported from NetSuite.
+Expense categories, departments, locations, classes, customers and employees can all be imported from NetSuite.
 The expense data in Expensify can then be exported to NetSuite as expense reports and journal entries.

 - You must have a Corporate policy to integrate with NetSuite.

 - Please create a new policy dedicated to the NetSuite connection, as syncing categories and report fields from NetSuite will delete and replace the categories and report fields for a policy!